zaphosting/docs/en/source_metamod_plugins.md

 ## 🔼 Plugin Installation

-This section explains how to install plugins.
-To use plugins you need Sourcemod / Metamod.
+The following explains how to install plugins.
+In order to be able to use plugins you need Sourcemod / Metamod.
 Instructions on how to install it can be found here: [SM / MM installation](source_metamod_installation.md)